Thought you knew bartending? Think again.

 This course is a true tiki treat, thought up by a panel of masters including our Regional Manager André Sousa and Global Rum Ambassador Ian Burrell.
 With the teachings of rum aficionados and tiki culture enthusiasts with a combined over 150 years of experience, you can rest assured you’re learning the real recipes and practising the proper tiki ways.
 This intensive course was made by tiki lovers for tiki lovers so you can expect to feel pure passion and a highly engaged classroom environment.
 Every question is welcome as instructors are there to help you apply these tiki skills in innovtive ways to whatever kind of venue you run or work in.

 Course Content Overview

-We’ll cover the history, strains, and applications of sugar cane.
-Some sugar-based products created during the course include:
+We’ll touch on the history, strains, and applications of sugar cane.
+Some sugar-based products covered during the course include:

 - Basic syrups: simple, rich, and rock candy

 - Flavoured syrups: honey, vanilla, cinnamon, allspice, passion fruit, and raspberry

 - Tiki syrups: shrubs, orgeat, fallernum, and grog batter

 There’s a rich history behind this spirit, and with it come many variations and categories.
 Complete with tastings, we will cover the most recent updates in the industry and production styles such as: Spanish- , French-, British-, and Portuguese-influenced rum.

 When we talk about the tiki phenomenon, we cannot not mention the names that revolutionised the way cocktails were made after Prohibition ended:

 - Ernest Raymond Beaumont Gantt (Don the Beachcomber)